-22. State Championship Tournaments
+22. State/Area Championship Tournaments

 - 22.1.
-Sanctioned ARA Clubs within any given state may host a State Championship Tournament in the Unlimited Class and/or the Sporter Class.
-Application must be made with the ARA Business Office for approval to host a State Tournament. - 22.2.
-Only one State Tournament is allowed per state per class during a competitive season.
+Sanctioned ARA Clubs within any given state/area may host a State/Area Championship Tournament.
+Application must be made with the ARA Business Office for approval to host a State/Area Tournament. - 22.2.
+Only one State Tournament is allowed per state and one Area Tournament per area during a competitive season.
 This tournament may be held in addition to a Club's regularly scheduled tournaments, but each must be a separate event. - 22.3.
-State Tournaments shall consist of six targets and be a one-day event. - 22.4.
-Sanctioned state tournaments will earn double Match Points, and are included in the National A/Line and State calculations as well as the Club Championship for their respective class.
+State/Area Tournaments shall consist of six targets and be a one-day event. - 22.4.
+Sanctioned state/area tournaments will earn double Match Points, and are included in the National A/Line and State calculations as well as the Club Championship for their respective class. - 22.5.
+Areas will be defined from year to year by the ARA Business Office and will be mapped out on the official ARA Area Map